pycam/python-data-science/README.md

-# Python functions and modules: best practices - course materials
+# Working with Python: functions and modules - course materials

 Materials for the course run by the Graduate School of Life Sciences, University of Cambridge.